giovannaloro/chatgpt-telegram-bot/README.md

 * 3: Create the environment variable OPENAI_API_KEY and set your key as value
 * 4: Create the environment variable TELEGRAM_API_KEY and set your key as value
 * 5: Run bot.py
-\n Now you have a working bot!
+* Now you have a working bot!